josephjohnjj/openmp_programming/README.md

 `#pragma omp barrier`

 All threads must arrive at the barrier before any thread can continue.
+Some OpenMP constructs have implicit barriers.

+12. Program [openmp_barrier.c](./openmp/openmp_barrier.c) demonstrates the working of implicit and explicit barriers.

+### `nowait` Construct

+The `nowait` clause overrides any synchronization that would otherwise occur at the end of a construct.
+Program [openmp_nowait.c](./openmp/openmp_nowait.c) demonstrates how we can use nowait with `for` construct.

-### The `single` Construct
+### The `single` and `master` Construct

 Certain pieces of code you may only want to run on one thread - even though multiple threads are executing.
 For example, you often only want output to be printed once from one thread.
 This can be achieved using the [single construct](https://www.openmp.org/spec-html/5.1/openmpsu43.html#x67-670002.10.2):